ProfessorKazarinoff/jupyterhub-engr101/docs/docs/custom_login_page.md

 Customizing the login page was a time consuming and fussy task.
 It involved a lot of messing around with css and html plus some knowledge about how jinja templates work.

 First, a set of custom **jinja** templates need to be created.
 When JupyterHub runs, there is a directory of jinja templates that build the html users see when they browse to the login page.
 The jinga templates that build the login page are buried deep in the JupyterHub package code.
-For my JupyterHub installation on the server, I found the jinja template files in the ```/opt/miniconda3/envs/jupyterhubenv/share/jupyterhub/templates/``` directory.
-If you aren't using a virtual environment, the JupyterHub package directory name will likey be different:
+For my JupyterHub installation on the server, I found the jinja template files in the ```/opt/miniconda3/envs/jupyterhub/share/jupyterhub/templates/``` directory.
+If you aren't using a virtual environment, the JupyterHub package directory name will likely be different:

 ```text
 /opt/anaconda3/envs/pkgs/jupyterhub/share/jupyterhub/templates/